Zigzag Canyon Overlook Hike on Mt Hood

 • Leashed dogs are welcome on the trail.
 Only service animals are allowed inside Timberline Lodge.

-• There are indoor restrooms at Timberline Lodge.
+• Indoor restrooms are inside Timberline Lodge.

 • Find a helpful PDF trail map here.

-The Pacific Crest Trail to Zigzag Canyon
+Pacific Crest Trail to Zigzag Canyon

 Distance: 4.7 miles out and back